tommy-carlier/www.tcx.be/_posts/2006-05-05-format-file-size.md

 title: Formatting a file size
 ---

-Here you can find a method that creates a human-readable string of a file-size:
+Here’s a method that creates a human-readable string of a file-size:

 ```csharp
 /// <summary>Returns a file size as a formatted string with a unit.</summary>